apjanke/octave-jsonstuff/README.md

 ## License

+JsonStuff is Free Software.

-JsonStuff is Free Software, licensed under the GNU GPLv3.
+The JsonStuff code itself is licensed under the GNU GPLv3.

+JsonStuff includes a redistribution of the [JsonCpp](https://github.com/open-source-parsers/jsoncpp) library as source code, which is licensed under Public Domain and the MIT License.

 ## Author and Support